Pallasite Pendant Large

 SPP-LG

-Gemmy Meteorite, found inĀ Seymchan, Russia came from the Stars.
-The meteorite is slices and preserved in a sterling silver frame.
-Without obstruction, light passes through the translucent peridot crystal naturally occuring in a nickel-iron meteorite.
-The meteorite widmanstatten pattern is visible.
-The rectanular frame is 1.75 (44mm) by 1.2 (27mm) inches the top ring allows for up to a 3 mm chain.
+Gemmy Meteorite, found in Seymchan, Russia came from the Stars.
+The meteorite is sliced and preserved in a sterling silver frame.
+Without obstruction, light passes through the translucent peridot crystal naturally occurring in a nickel-iron meteorite.
+The meteorite Widmanstätten pattern is visible.
+The rectangular frame is 1.75 inches (44mm) by 1.2 inches (27mm).
+The top ring allows for up to a 3 mm chain.
+The pendant is offered in a 3d membrane box with a stand, stock chain and certificate of authenticity included.

 $260.00